XamarinUniversity/ignite2018-labs/README.md

-# //Ignite 2018 Workshops by Xamarin University
+# Microsoft Ignite 2018 Workshops by Xamarin University

-This repository contains the start/end projects and the instructions used at //Ignite 2018 in Seattle.
+This repository contains the start/end projects and the instructions used at Microsoft Ignite 2018 in Orlando.

 ## Labs